 From brief online research, hopefully correct and being vague for privacy reasons: [corrections and additions requested, with discretion for the privacy of living people]

 Howard Eugene Huntington was born in 1925, the son of Kenneth E. Huntington and Ivy Alice (Merrill) Huntington.
 Howard married Gladys J. French in 1945.
 They had three daughters and were active citizens in the Dover-Foxcroft area.
 Howard died in 2002; there are scholarships at Foxcroft-Academy in his memory.

-If you have corrections to the information above or information about any of the other people in the photographs, please leave a comment or contact me directly.
+If you have corrections to the information above or information about any of the other people in the photographs, please leave a comment for the benefit of other researchers.